 - Do some brainstorming!
 Think about faculty or staff who you consider a mentor or a big supporter of involvement on-campus.

 - Schedule a meeting with the potential advisor!
 Communicate expectations with the potential advisor.
 What does support look like for you?
 How involved are you hoping them to be?
 What type of time commitment are you expecting?
 You need to make sure they are fully on-board.

 Now that you have a group and an advisor, it is time to start laying the foundation.
 You will be asked to attach the By-Laws for your organization.
 This may sound daunting, but do not fret.
 Click the link below to view a template which we highly recommend you to use.

 If you use our template, it will speed up your process significantly.

 The following documents must be completed in full for your organization’s registration to be considered:

 - Annual Student Organization Agreement

 Congratulations!
 Your registration has been forwarded to our office.
 The Office of Student Engagement will review the registration in full.
-If there are changes, additions or inaccuracies that need to be corrected with your registration, you will be contacted by the Student Engagement Coordinator and provided feedback to make corrections.
-Once your registration is approved, we will send you notification of a successful new registered student organization!
+If there are changes, additions, or inaccuracies that need to be corrected with your registration you will be contacted by the Office of Student Engagement and provided feedback and assistance to make these updates.
+Once your registration is approved we will send you notification of a successful newly registered student organization!

 The entire process can take about 2-3 weeks from the completion of your form.